julianperrott/WowClassicGrindBot/README.md

 Note: The SpiritPathFilename is not really needed anymore as the bot should be able to path from the spirit healer to the corpse.

-### Repair (Optional)

-This is configured by two parameters:

-    "RepairLocation": {"X":45.8,"Y":46.6},
-    "RepairTargetKey": "=",

-The RepairLocation should be a location close to the repair NPC, such that when the NPC is targetted and interact occurs the bot will move to the NPC.
-This will only work for NPCs that are outside!

-The RepairTargetKey is a key that is bound to a macro.
-The macro needs to target the NPC, and if necessary open up the repair page.
-The bot will click the key and the npc will be targetting.
-Then it will click the interact button which will cause the bot to move to the NPC and open the NPC options, this may be enough to get the auto repair and auto sell greys to happen.
-But the bot will click the button again in case there is further steps (e.g. SelectGossipOption).

-    /tar Vargus
-    /script SelectGossipOption(1)

-### Vendor (Optional)

-This is configured by three parameters:

-  "VendorLocation": {"X":45.8,"Y":46.6},
-  "VendorItemThreshold": 80,
-  "VendorTargetKey": "=",

-The VendorLocation should be a location close to the vendor NPC, such that when the NPC is targetted and interact occurs the bot will move to the NPC.
-This will only work for NPCs that are outside!

-VendorItemThreshold is the maximum items you want to hold before the vendor visit is performed.

-The VendorTargetKey is a key that is bound to a macro.
-The macro needs to target the NPC, and if necessary open up the vendor page.
-The bot will click the key and the npc will be targeted.
-Then it will click the interact button which will cause the bot to move to the NPC and open the NPC options, this may be enough to get the vendor and auto sell greys to happen.
-But the bot will click the button again in case there is further steps (e.g. SelectGossipOption or some custom selling steps).
-You can either use TSM configured to auto sell some items or use addon sell function as below.

-    /tar Jannos Ironwill
-    /run DataToColor:sell({"Light Leather","Cheese","Light Feather"});

 ### Commands